John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 Commit the changed script.
 Go to the Actions tab to check the status of the build run.

 It failed!
-We did not set the env:Wap_Project_Directory.
+We did not set the env:Wap_Project_Directory used in the decode step..